Staffing In Professional Service Firms Case Study Help

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of appealing plans for old people and women.
+• Introduction of appealing schemes for old individuals and females.

-• Introduction of complimentary card of membership to use bundle of special deal to its loyal clients.
+• Introduction of complimentary card of membership to use package of special offer to its faithful consumers.